Degeneracy between even- and odd-parity superconductivity in the quasi-1D Hubbard model and implications for Sr2RuO4: Application to Strontium Ruthenate

 If no edge currents are expected, what is the manifestation of time-reversal symmetry breaking for mixed parity states?
 It actually manifests itself through the spin degree of freedom, rather than the orbital one.
 Indeed, mixed even-odd parity superconductors experience a spontaneous magnetization at any non-homogenities, like domain walls, edges, and defects \cite{doi:10.7566/JPSJ.83.044712,2017arXiv171105241Y,Robins_2018}.
 The intuition is that the relative $i$ phase is between two different spin (or rather helicity) components, rather than two different orbital components (e.g. $p_x$ and $p_y$).
 The orientation of the spontaneous magnetization depends on the orientation of $\vec{d}$ and of the inhomogeneity.
 For example, for a state of the type $d_{x^2-y^2} + i (p_x - p_y) \hat{z}$ (as proposed below), the following term would be allowed by symmetry \cite{2017arXiv171105241Y}: \bea F \supset \int d\bx \ m_z \psi_e^* (\partial_x + \partial_y) \psi_o \eea where $m_z$ is the $z$ component of the magnetization.
 This term would create a spontaneous $\hat{z}$ magnetization localized around inhomogeneities of the order parameter.

-More generally, a magnetization $\vec{m}$ localized around domain walls and defects could explain the presence of a signal in muSR \cite{LukeEA98, 2020arXiv200108152G} (regardless of the orientation of $\vec{m}$) and in the Kerr effect \cite{XiaEA06} (as long as $\vec{m}$ has an out-of-plane component).
+More generally, a magnetization $\vec{m}$ localized around extended defects like domain walls or dislocations could explain the presence of a signal in muSR \cite{LukeEA98, 2020arXiv200108152G} (regardless of the orientation of $\vec{m}$) and in the Kerr effect \cite{XiaEA06} (as long as $\vec{m}$ has an out-of-plane component).
 It could also explain the absence of a signal in scanning SQUID magnetometry measurements \cite{PhysRevB.81.214501}, since a surface magnetization does not produce stray fields.
 Note also that the scale of the magnetization would depend on microscopic details and is probably directly related to the strength of spin-orbit coupling.
 An additional phenomenon to consider when studying muSR is that the muon itself could create a local magnetization in a mixed-parity superconductor, since it can be seen as a charged defect.

-Besides, the behavior of superconductivity in \SRO{} under 100 strain could also be explained by the current scenario.
+Besides, the behavior of superconductivity in \SRO{} under $[1,0,0]$ strain could also be explained by the current scenario.
 First, no cusp of $T_c$ at zero strain is expected for an accidental degeneracy \cite{HicksEA14}.
 Second, it is natural to expect the even-parity component to undergo a large increase of $T_c$ as the $\gamma$ band approaches the van Hove singularity, since the even-parity component is by assumption non-zero on that band, and is anti-nodal at the van Hove point \cite{SteppkeEA17}.
 By contrast, one would only expect a small variation of the onset temperature for the odd-parity component since it only resides on the quasi-1D bands, which are comparatively little affected by strain.
 This would be consistent with the small variation of the onset temperature of the muSR signal observed in Ref.~\cite{2020arXiv200108152G}.

 Further, the presence of an odd-parity, pseudo-spin triplet component would help explain a number of experiments which have been interpreted that way, like Josephson junction tunneling\cite{Nelson1151,Kidwingira1267,PhysRevB.95.224509}, the observation of half-quantum vortices \cite{Jang186}, and \SRO-ferromagnet heterostructures \cite{PhysRevB.100.024516}.